papiodesu/leptos_book/src/appendix_reactive_graph.md

 You can see why it's called the “diamond problem.”
 If I’d connected the nodes with straight lines instead of bad ASCII art, it would form a diamond: two memos, each of which depend on a signal, which feed into the same effect.

 A naive, push-based reactive implementation would cause this effect to run twice, which would be bad.
 (Remember, our goal is to run effects as infrequently as we can.)
 For example, you could implement a reactive system such that signals and memos immediately propagate their changes all the way down the graph, through each dependency, essentially traversing the graph depth-first.
-In other words, updating "A」 would notify 「B」, which would notify 「D」; then 「A」 would notify 「C」, which would notify 「D」 again.
-This is both inefficient (「D」 runs twice) and glitchy (「D" actually runs with the incorrect value for the second memo during its first run.)
+In other words, updating "A" would notify "B", which would notify "D"; then "A" would notify "C", which would notify "D" again.
+This is both inefficient ("D" runs twice) and glitchy ("D" actually runs with the incorrect value for the second memo during its first run.)

 ## Solving the Diamond Problem